1047lakewood/JGLsite/README.md

 When running the app in development mode, the browser console logs whether your `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` variables were detected.
-If they are missing, the application falls back to demo data.
+If they are missing, the application will not load data from Supabase.

 Additional `[auth]` and `[supabase]` messages now show the steps taken when the application checks the current session and loads the user profile.
 Watch the